The Pinay Homeschooler

 Christmas Themed Counting Activity

-Use any manipulatives you want here, but again we used playdough.
-The aim of the activity is to decorate your wreath and put the corresponding ornament count on it.
-This was fun to assemble.
-The kids loved decorating their wreaths and enjoyed putting different colors of playdoughs on it.
-I just need to remind them not to get carried away and stick to the number count.
+For this activity, you are free to use any manipulatives of your choice, but we used playdough.
+The goal of the activity is to decorate your wreath and add the corresponding ornament count on it.
+It was an enjoyable experience to put the wreaths together.
+The children had a lot of fun decorating their wreaths and using different colors of playdough.
+However, I had to remind them not to get carried away and to stick to the specified number count.

 Christmas Themed Counting Activity